Map-based Educational Tools for Algorithm Learning (METAL)

 both mapping and for computing distances) of the road segment.

-single line of space-separated TM usernames who have traveled the
+followed by a single line of space-separated TM usernames who have

 Travel Mapping highway data uses a series of waypoints to define each